greeny277/inductive_logic_programming/doc/notizen.md

 ### Syntax

-At first the syntax of FOL is described.
+The syntax of FOL does consist out of two different parts, which are *terms* and *literals*.

 #### Terms